+Monthly premium: \$37.50

-Monthly premium: \$33.00 Annual maximum benefit: \$1,000 Provider network [1]: Any dentist
+Annual maximum benefit: \$1,000 Provider network [1]: Any dentist

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network • Annual deductible [2] \$50 deductible \$150 deductible Diagnostic and preventive dental care In-Network Out-of-Network Bitewing or Periapical x-rays [3] Panoramic x-rays [4] 0% of the total cost 20% of the total cost Topical fluoride Not covered Not covered Basic dental care In-Network Out-of-Network Fillings [5]Sealants [6] 30% of the total cost 0% of the total cost 60% of the total cost 20% of the total cost Major restorative care In-Network Out-of-Network Crowns and bridges Dentures [7] Simple extractions 50% of the total cost 60% of the total cost Endodontics (root canals) Periodontics (also called scaling, treatment of gum disease, or a deep cleaning) Not covered Not covered
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Annual deductible [2] \$50 deductible \$150 deductible Diagnostic and preventive dental care In-Network Out-of-Network Bitewing or Periapical x-rays [3]Panoramic x-rays [4] 0% of the total allowed amount 20% of the total allowed amount Topical fluoride Not covered Not covered Basic dental care In-Network Out-of-Network Fillings [5]Sealants [6] 30% of the total allowed amount 0% of the total allowed amount 60% of the total allowed amount 20% of the total allowed amount Major restorative care In-Network Out-of-Network Crowns and bridges Dentures [7] Simple extractions 50% of the total allowed amount 60% of the total allowed amount Endodontics (root canals) Periodontics (also called scaling, treatment of gum disease, or a deep cleaning) Not covered Not covered

 Important note: Out-of-network dentists may charge more than the amount allowed by Providence Medicare Advantage Plans.
 After you pay the annual deductible, Providence Medicare Advantage Plans will pay either the participating dentist's negotiated fee or our share of the maximum allowable charge for covered dental procedures and services.
 Covered frequencies cannot be duplicated between the "Diagnostic and preventive dental care" services listed on the previous page and the "Embedded routine preventive dental services" described in the Medical Benefits Chart in Section 2.1 of this chapter.
 Please keep in mind that you may incur a higher cost share when going out-of-network if the dentist you see charges more than the allowed amount by Providence Medicare Advantage Plans.
 If this happens, you may receive a bill for the difference between the charged amount and the allowed amount paid by the plan.
-2024 Evidence of Coverage for Providence Medicare Cottonwood + Rx (HMO-POS) Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-[1] Seeking care from an in-network dentist will reduce your out-of-pocket costs.
-Please note that services provided by a Medicare-excluded or Medicare-precluded provider will not be covered.

-[2] Deductibles are waived for Diagnostic and preventive dental care

-[3] Bitewing or Periapical x-rays -Bitewings limited to 1 series per calendar year.
+- [1] Seeking care from an in-network dentist will reduce your out-of-pocket costs.
+Please note that services provided by a Medicare-excluded or Medicare-precluded provider will not be covered. - [2] Deductibles are waived for dental x-rays (bitewing, periapical, full mouth, or panoramic), fluoride, and emergency palliative treatment. - [3] Bitewing or Periapical x-rays Bitewings limited to 1 series per calendar year.
 Periapical and single bitewing x-rays as needed (up to 10 per calendar).
-Preventive x-ray frequencies cannot be duplicated between the embedded preventive services noted in the Medical Benefits Chart in Section 2.1 of this chapter and optional supplemental dental coverage.

-[4] Full Mouth and Panoramic x-ray - limited to once every 5 years

-[5] Fillings- see "Class II: Basic Care Services" below

-[6] Sealants - deductible applies

-[7] Denture partials and completes - \$1,000 lifetime maximum
+Preventive x-ray frequencies cannot be duplicated between the embedded preventive services noted in the Medical Benefits Chart in Section 2.1 of this chapter and optional supplemental dental coverage. - [4] Full Mouth and Panoramic x-ray limited to once every 5 years - [5] Fillings see "Class II: Basic Care Services" below - [6] Sealants deductible applies - [7] Denture partials and completes \$1,000 lifetime maximum